Updated: Jun 16

 Go with Freeletics if a custom workout plan and adaptation are important for you.

-They do try to make it interactive though.
+Freeletics is trying to make the interaction going.
 For instance, the community feature allows you to locate nearby spots where you can train for free and meet other Freeletics users.

 Alternatively, BodyBoss might be similar to Freeletics with printed guides available for non-fitness app users.